 4. Think about the individual, not the role

 Too often, thought leadership targets a seemingly homogeneous group of C-suite leaders.
 In reality, what they will have in common is a thirst for powerful, inspirational stories.
 The reasons to read, share and remember content are similar – whatever the job title of the recipient.
 The interest in content ‘targeted’ at a generic leadership group is almost non-existent.

 “For us it’s about being close to our clients so that we understand exactly where they are in the pandemic cycle, and then creating the insights that they can turn into action.”

 Laura Bishop, Managing Director, Marketing & Communications for Financial Services, Accenture

 5. Remember sector, function and market nuance

 It has never been easy to localise global thought leadership campaigns.
 Multiple data cuts, for instance, are just numbers without context.
 The successful campaigns use local expertise to turn global headlines into meaningful local stories, and this is only possible with a deep understanding of political, cultural and economic context.
 The Covid-19 crisis is exacerbating this because we are experiencing a multi-phase recovery: every country, industry and firm has been affected in different ways, and they will recover at different speeds.
-So we need a thought leadership model that understands global shifts, but also empowers local and personalised messaging.
+So we need a thought leadership model that understands global shifts, but also empowers local and personalised messaging for reaching audiences effectively.

 To find out more about how the crisis is changing the direction of thought leadership, including access to our thought leadership measurement framework and how to apply it within your organisation, download the complete ebook here.